Free home delivery from €30.

 MSC fisheries do this differently.
 They use more selective fishing nets, respect breeding grounds and adhere to strict quotas.
 Norwegian MSC cod fishermen, for example, use hooks instead of nets, so there is no bycatch.

-Why Arctic Blue chooses MSC
+Why Arctic Blue MSC

 Norwegian fishermen have been working sustainably for centuries.
 They pass on their knowledge from father to son and know that they must be careful of "their" sea.
 They catch only a small part of the cod stocks, leaving enough for the future.